Cherishing childhood

 Drawing: Harper Cowan

-I am the co-convenor of the Start Smart Screen Coalition, a multidisciplinary group working to raise awareness of child development and risks of the digital screen use in the early years.
+I am a public advocate for children's development.
+I am the co-convenor of the Start Smart Screen Coalition, a multidisciplinary group working to raise awareness of child development and risks of digital screen use in the early years.

-Since 2014 have been a public advocate for reclaiming childhood in the face of the digital tsunami, writing and speaking on the mental health impacts of screens, smartphones and social media, especially.
+Since 2014 have been worked, as a volunteer, to reclaim childhood in the face of the digital tsunami, writing and speaking on the mental health impacts of screens, smartphones and social media, especially.
+My adult son and I presented to the Australian Senate Inquiry in favour of social media restrictions.

 I welcome invitations to run workshops, share ideas and tools in your community and learn from you to help reclaim and cherish childhood.